-Many of our domains of interest, such as "baseline health", can be measured by d.
+Many of our domains of interest, such as "baseline health", can be measured by several different variables.
+When reporting estimates for individual outcomes within a domain, we will report both regular p-values and p-values adjusted to account for multiple outcomes (Westfall and Young 1993).
+We will follow the d.
 Missing Data and Questions with limited Variation